-In your response you will be assessed on the following performance criteria.
-You will be required to perform each criterion to the level of the performance standard.
+In the response candidates will be assessed on the following performance criteria.
+Candidates will be required to perform each criterion to the level of the performance standard.

 - a.
 Demonstrate clear oral expression; - b.
 Ability to think quickly and incisively under pressure; - c.
 Ability to engage productively in dialogue with professional colleagues; and - d.
 Ability to show that knowledge acquired of the area is correct and can be brought to immediate use in a coherent and meaningful way.